selimcanglr/afet-takip/README.md

 # afet-takip
+afet-takip is a centralized application designed to provide an intuitive environment for tracking the organization of volunteer help centers that are formed with the aim of sending supplies and equipment to disaster zones.

 ## Purpose
 The main purpose of this project is to provide an intuitive environment for tracking the organization of volunteer help centers that are formed with the aim of sending supplies and equipment to disaster zones.

 Even though these centers are established with good intentions, their needs and organization go out of control over time as the size of the organization increases and managing it becomes more complex.
 There is also no way for volunteers who are willing to go to these help centers to know whether there is a need of volunteers, supply, or equipment.
 Therefore, both the volunteers and the centers unnecessarily lose time.
-After the Turkey - Syria earthquake in February 2023, in Turkey, we have seen examples of these issues on the first-hand.
+After the Turkey - Syria earthquake in February 2023, in Turkey, we have seen first-hand examples of the difficulties faced by volunteers in gaining information about which help centers need volunteers and supplies.
 At the end, volunteers relied on external parties like WhatsApp, Google Spreadsheets to gain information about which help centers need volunteers and supply.
 Moreover they had questions like:
   - Which help centers currently need help and where are they located at?
   - What kind of volunteers are they looking for?
   - How many volunteers are needed?